Embedded Finite Models Beyond Restricted Quantifier Collapse: Failure of weaker forms of collapse for finite fields and connections to complexity of decision procedures

-Consider a quantifier-free formula $\psi_q$ produced by $\phi_{k,q}$.
-It suffices to show: most a number elementary in its size.
-The projection $(x,y) \mapsto x$ maps the solutions of the formula $\theta(x, y)$ in the representation $(Ax)$ of $\psi$ onto those of $\psi$, and is at most $l$ to $1$, where $l$ is the degree in the representation.
-So it suffices to bound the number of $x$ in the quantifier-free formulas of the form of $\theta$.
-We will argue the following: \begin{theorem} There is an elementary function $F$ such that in any pseudo-finite field if $\theta(\vec u, \vec v)$ is a basic formula and for a given $\vec u$ the set $\theta_{\vec u}$ of $\vec v$ such that $\theta(\vec u, \vec v)$ holds is finite, then $|\theta_{\vec u}|$ has size at most $F(size(\theta))$.
-Here size of $\theta$ takes into account the degrees of the polynomials in addition to the number of terms. \end{theorem}
+Consider a disjunction of algebraically-constrained formulas $\psi_q$ produced by $\phi_{k,q}$.
+It suffices to show: the number of solutions of such a formula is at most elementary in its size.
+For this, it suffices to show this for a single algebraically-constrained formula.

+The projection $(x,y) \mapsto x$ maps the solutions of the atomic formulas $\theta(x, y)$ in an algebraically-constrained formula equivalent to $\psi$ onto those of $\psi$.
+By the definition of algebraically-constrained, this map is at most $\ell$ to $1$, where $\ell$ is the maximum degree of polynomials in the representation.
+So it suffices to bound the number of $x$ in the quantifier-free formulas of the form $\theta$.
+We obtain this via Theorem \ref{thm:bezoutatomic}.

-Theorem \ref{thm:bezout} can be thought of as an analog of Bezout's theorem bounding the number of joint solutions of polynomial equalities.
-The subtlety is that while Bezout's theorem works over algebraically closed fields, here we are working in pseudo-finite fields, which will never be algebraically closed.
-The above result follows from \cite{emm}, Prop.
-2.2.1: see the appendix. \myeat{ the proof of 2.2.1 can also use the maximal degree of these variables.
+\myeat{ the proof of 2.2.1 can also use the maximal degree of these variables.
 Alternatively Bezout's Theorem (see, e.g., Lemma 2.1.2 of \cite{emm}) can be used to bound the degree of the variety; this will cost one exponential in the degree, leading to $(2^d)^{2^n} = 2^{d 2^n} $. }

 \end{proof}